openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional claims are defined for this credential format.

 * `types`: REQUIRED. as defined in (#server_metadata_jwt_vc_json).
 This claim contains the type values the wallet shall request in the subsequent credential issuance request.
-* `credentialSubject`: OPTIONAL. as defined in (#server_metadata_jwt_vc_json).
-This object indicates to the wallet what claims it shall request in the subsequent credential issuance request.

 The following is a non-normative example of a Credential Metadata Object of type `jwt_vc_json`.